hossein1376/kala/README.md

 ### cmd/api

-Module `api` is tasked with retrieving the configurations, validation them, opening database connection and finally starting the server.
+Module `api` is tasked with retrieving the configurations, their validation, opening database connections and then finally starting the server.
 It also handles the graceful shutdown as well.

-Configurations, logger and an instance of `Model` will be passed to `handlers`.
+The configurations, logger and an instance of `Model` will be passed down to `handlers`.

 ### cmd/handlers

 `handlers` module feature the struct `handler` which all handlers are a receiver function to it.
 It has a single exported receiver function named `Router` witch will be called inside the `cmd/api/run.go` to instantiate the router.

-`handlers` module will embed multiple structs such as `Json`, `Errors` so they can be used directly inside the handlers.
+Multiple structs such as `Json` and `Errors` will be embedded inside the `handler` struct so they can be used directly by the handlers.

 ### cmd/state.go

 This file consist of multiple struct to define the configurations and the "Application" data that will be passed down to `handlers` from `cmd`.

 The main reason to have this file here, instead of somewhere like `internal/structure`, is to avoid import cycle.